eloisedelerue/eloisedelerue/README.md

 ## Hi there 👋
-I am a student in data sciences applied to arts and cultures
+I am a student in data sciences applied to arts and cultures.

 <!--
 **eloisedelerue/eloisedelerue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.